TehKitti/Maunz/README.md

 *bulliedme [channel] \<username> - Did somebody bully you?
 This will send them a link to stop with their bullying ways.

-*bullyme [channel] \<username> Do you want somebody to bully you?
-This will send them a link to start with their bullying ways.

 _*leave [channel]_ - Makes Maunz leave a channel.

 *say [channel] \<message> - Makes Maunz say whatever you want her to!